Teeuwynn has a summa cum laude degree in both psychology and sociology from Widener University. She worked with domestic violence survivors.

 Dr. Stern identifies three different types of gaslighters in her book.

-The Intimidator: This type of abuser is a bully.
+This type of abuser is a bully.
 He is aggressive, controlling, and wants to dominate.
 Intimidators will use the silent treatment, threaten to take their target’s children away, and essentially find out their partner’s worst fears and use them against them.
-There is no thought of fighting fair, only bullying the person into the ground.
+The intimidator never thinks for a second about fighting fairly, only bullying their intended target into the ground.

 First off, it is very brave and self-aware of you to take the first step to admit you might have a problem.
 That’s not easy.
 Changing ingrained abusive behavior is difficult, but it can be done.
 Often, abusers were abused themselves, or had other traumatic experiences that they are re-enacting or attempting to gain control over in a way that turns them into the abusers instead of finding healthy outlets.

 One thing you should strongly consider is seeing a therapist who specializes in domestic violence issues for men or going to a support group for men.